Teaching Poetry Through Rap

 And why they never get it poppin' but they party to death?

-Jadakiss’ voice sprang forth from the laptop speakers into my 6th grade classroom, beseeching each child to consider the significance and implications of his queries.
 “Remember,” I said encouragingly, “one tool a poet may use when writing a poem is asking a big question.”
-On this second day of our poetry unit, I hoped to use rap music as a way of deepening students’ understandings of poetry, and inspiring some writing.
+During our poetry unit, I hoped to use rap music as a way of deepening students’ understandings of poetry, and inspiring some writing.
 Scanning the room, I watched heads bob, feet tap, and -– oh joy! -- pencils make contact with paper.

-Far more familiar with the likes of Tupac than Tennyson, Shakira than simile, I designed the lessons to funnel my students’ deep knowledge and appreciation of rap into an understanding of poetry’s power.
+Far more familiar with the likes of Tupac than Tennyson, Shakira than simile, I designed my lessons to funnel my students’ deep knowledge and appreciation of rap into an understanding of poetry’s power.

 I am the darker brother.